Emissions of harmful substances to air

 Note: Emissions from the Northwest Territories for 1994 includes emissions from Nunavut, which was officially separated from the Northwest Territories in 1999.
 The indicator reports emissions from human-related activities only.
 It does not include emissions from natural sources such as forest fires or volcanoes.
 Some reported emissions from Newfoundland and Labrador, Prince Edward Island, Nova Scotia, Manitoba, Saskatchewan, Yukon, the Northwest Territories and Nunavut are too small to see in the figure.
 Legacy data for 1994 that cannot be attributed to any province or territory are excluded from the figure.
 To access all available years data please refer to the indicator’s interactive figures or, for the full dataset, to the Air Pollutant Emissions Inventory.

-In 2021, Ontario and Quebec reported the highest cadmium emissions of the provinces and territories, accounting for 31% (1.4 tonnes) and 38% (1.7 tonnes) of national emissions, respectively.
+In 2022, Ontario and Quebec reported the highest cadmium emissions of all the provinces and territories, accounting for 31% (1.3 tonnes) and 39% (1.6 tonnes) of national emissions, respectively.
 These emissions came mostly from the non-ferrous refining and smelting industry, manufacturing industries, and building heating and energy generation.

-Between 1994 and 2021, all provinces and territories, with the exception of Alberta and Newfoundland and Labrador, had experienced a decline in emissions or remained stable.
-During this time period, Manitoba experienced the largest decline in cadmium emissions (59.6 tonnes).
+Between 1994 and 2022, emissions declined or remained stable for all provinces and territories, except Alberta and Newfoundland and Labrador.
+During this period, Manitoba experienced the largest decline in cadmium emissions (99.8% or 59.7 tonnes).

-While Ontario, Alberta, Nova Scotia and Newfoundland and Labrador had higher cadmium emissions in 2011 compared to 1994, emissions from all provinces and territories continued to decrease or remained stable from 2011 to 2021.
-Ontario experienced the largest decline between 2011 and 2021 (1.8 tonnes), largely from the non-ferrous refining and smelting industry.
-This decrease was mostly due to changes in production levels and the introduction of pollution prevention activities
+While Ontario, Alberta, and Newfoundland and Labrador had higher cadmium emissions in 2012 compared to 1994, emissions from all provinces and territories continued to decrease or remained stable from 2012 to 2022.
+Ontario experienced the largest decline between 2012 and 2022 (2.3 tonnes), largely from the non-ferrous refining and smelting industry.
+This decrease was mostly due to changes in production levels and the introduction of pollution prevention activities.

 Cadmium emissions to air from facilities